RumenDamyanov/php-seo/CONTRIBUTING.md

 ## Testing

+### Test Requirements

+**This project maintains a 100% test pass rate** with 405 passing tests and 1037 assertions.
+All contributions must:

+- ✅ Write tests for all new functionality
+- ✅ Ensure all existing tests continue to pass
+- ✅ Maintain or improve test coverage
+- ✅ Use descriptive test names
+- ✅ Test both success and failure scenarios
+- ✅ Include edge cases and error conditions

 ### Writing Tests

-- Write tests for all new functionality
-- Maintain or improve test coverage
-- Use descriptive test names
-- Test both success and failure scenarios
+All tests must pass before a PR can be merged.
+The project uses Pest testing framework.

 ### Test Structure